komentify/meteor-comments-ui/GUIDE.md

 ### Captcha

-We have removed the integration with captcha's because it distributes [adware](https://blog.sucuri.net/2015/06/sweetcaptcha-service-used-to-distribute-adware.html).
+We have removed the integration with captcha's because it distributed [adware](https://blog.sucuri.net/2015/06/sweetcaptcha-service-used-to-distribute-adware.html).
+We're investigating for a reasonable alternative.

 ### Rating comments